 Sean married his classmate, the former Jhaniqua Farrar of Cary, NC!
 She is a graduate of both Bennett College for Women and Duke Divinity School.
-They have one son, Zachary K. H. Palmer, even though they both have origins in large families.
+They have one son, Zachary K. H. Palmer, who keeps them on their toes.
 Jhaniqua currently works for the YWCA of Wilmington, and is an active member of the Wilmington community through service in Alpha Kappa Alpha Sorority, Inc., Jack & Jill of America, The Young Professional Board of Step Up Wilmington, The Advisory Board of Parents as Teachers for Smart Start, and the Advisory Committee for Feast Down East.

 Sean has worked in several denominations, including both United Methodist and Presbyterian.
 As the Stated Supply Pastor of CSPC, Coastal Carolina has granted Rev. Palmer rights and privileges to serve in the Presbyterian church.